canjs/can-set/docs/can-set.props.md

 @property {{}} can-set.props props
 @parent can-set.properties

-@description Contains a collection of comparator generating functions.
+@description Contains a collection of prop generating functions.

 The following functions create `compares` objects that can be mixed together to create a set `Algebra`.